A01258386/Reminder-Application/breakdownOfWork.md

 November 7-14 (Third Sprint)

 Steven Chang:
+github log in functional and work with other aspects of the web restrucre database so it works with profile picture as well as admin feature handled merge conflicts

 Gokce Gokmen:
 A default profile picture is created for empty profile pictures. source : https://imgur.com/gallery/DM1I2HU